arasucar/react-graphql-client/README.md

 # react-graphql-client
-A React GraphQL client that utilizes apollo-graphql-server to fetch and visualize SpaceX Launch Data.
+A React GraphQL client that utilizes apollo-graphql-server to fetch and monitor SpaceX Launch Data.